verma-shubh-1704/s-chat/README.md

-# chat-app
+# Shubh Talj
 #### A interactive Chat Application

-> This is a Node.js application following the instuctions of [Udemy Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/).
+> This is a Node.js chat application this is akv-chat-app's application so it is been used.

 The libraries used in this project are:
 ```